 - 1.7.1 The JAAP is a local plan3 for the Shoreham Harbour Regeneration Area.
-The JAAP is part of the development plan for both Adur and Brighton & Hove.
-The Adur Local Plan and Brighton & Hove City Plan Part One designate the regeneration area as a broad location for change. - 1.7.2 The councils will assess all planning applications and investment decisions within the regeneration area against the strategy, proposals and policies in the JAAP, as well as the relevant local plan. - 1.7.3 Sections 1.8 to 1.12 set out how the JAAP relates to other policies, plans and strategies. - 1.7.4 Once adopted. the JAAP supersedes the following policy documents: - South Portslade Industrial Estate and Aldrington Basin Development Brief (2013) - Western Harbour Arm Development Brief (2013) - Shoreham Harbour Interim Planning Guidance (2011)
+The JAAP will be part of the development plan for both Adur and Brighton & Hove.
+The Adur Local Plan and Brighton & Hove City Plan Part One designate the regeneration area as a broad location for change4. - 1.7.2 The councils will assess all planning applications and investment decisions within the regeneration area against the strategy, proposals and policies in the JAAP, as well as the relevant local plans. - 1.7.3 Sections 1.8 to 1.12 set out how the JAAP relates to other policies, plans and strategies.

+- 1.7.4 Once adopted. the JAAP will supersede the following policy documents: - Shoreham Harbour Development Brief: South Portslade Industrial Estate and Aldrington Basin (2013) - Shoreham Harbour Development Brief: Western Harbour Arm (2013) - Shoreham Harbour Interim Planning Guidance (2011)